girvo/dup/README.md

 ## New features

+### v0.3.9

+This release added support for the official PostgreSQL Docker image, to allow the usage of version 9.5 (for it's `jsonb` support).
+In the future, you will be able to specify which point release of PostgreSQL your project needs.

+### v0.3.7

 The main new feature in v0.3.7 is the addition of `--build-arg env=dev` to the `dup build` command.
 This is a temporary measure until I expose build-args to the user via the `.up.json` file.
 This feature means you **need** to have this line in your base `Dockerfile`:

 ```Dockerfile